This quick romesco sauce is going to become your new go-to sauce. It’s great on salads and meat, or even as a dip for your favorite crudité!

 - 3 cloves garlic or use frozen cubes

-- 2-3 tbsp fresh parsley optional, substitute cilantro (7-15 g)
+- 2-3 Tbsp fresh parsley optional, substitute cilantro (7-15 g)

 - pinch of red pepper flakes